Macielos/Warcraft3LuaLibs/DialogSystem/README.md

 - You can unlock a camera in cutscene by pressing e.g. F10.
 To fix it I periodically 'adjust' the camera.
 - Because of above, instead of standard camera functions/trigger actions you should use ScreenplayUtils.interpolateCamera(cameraFrom, cameraTo, duration) or ScreenplayUtils.interpolateCameraFromCurrent(cameraTo, duration).
 See elf screenplay in demo for examples.
 - For some rare camera angles in cutscenes camera does not get locked at all, so you can freely move it.
-- During in-game dialogs a window may disrupt a game a little.
-I want to make it unclickable, but so far I didn't find an option for that.
-In the worst case I'll just add an option to display in-game dialogs like in vanilla, without a dialog window.
+- During in-game dialogs you can click on a window which disrupts a game a little.
+I wanted to make it unclickable, but so far I didn't find an option for that.
+In the worst case I'll just add a config to display in-game dialogs like in vanilla, without a dialog window.

 Credits:
 @Planetary - my system began as a modification of this system: